the official website of Kevin bell

 Someone certainly seems to think so.

 Despite any evidence to support that claim, the story of a Lancaster crashing into the waters north of Barrie sometime during the war remains an urban legend that has endured around the area for years, and continues to pop up every now and again.

-How and when this story originated remains a mystery.
-Details of the tale are as elusive as the fabled monster of Loch Ness.
-Locals who have lived in the area surrounding the lake are divided on whether they have ever heard the story themselves, yet there exists a sizable enough group of believers to keep the legend alive, even generations after that event supposedly occurred.
+How and when this tale originated remains a mystery.
+Details of the event are as elusive as the fabled monster of Loch Ness.
+Locals who have lived in the area surrounding the lake are divided on whether they have ever heard the account themselves, yet there exists a sizable enough group of believers to keep the legend alive, even generations after that event supposedly occurred.